AccelNA/timeLogs/README.md

 ##<a name="Build"></a>How to build
 To Build this application, You need to have some configurations done in your root folder.
+The entire source [code avalibale here](https://github.com/AccelNA/timeLogs).
+In the root folder _timeLogs_ have two subfolder which named as _WEB_ and _API_

 ##Prerequisites